نوع مقاله : مقاله کامل

 Methodology

 To assess homogeneity and detect structural breaks in the time series, four statistical tests were employed: Pettitt, Standard Normal Homogeneity Test (SNHT), Buishand, and Von Neumann tests.
-Pettitt and Von Neumann tests are non-parametric tests that can identify sudden changes and non-random structures without requiring assumptions of normality.
+Pettitt and Von Neumann tests are non-parametric tests capable of identifying sudden changes and non-random structures without requiring assumptions of normality.
 Conversely, SNHT and Buishand tests assume normality and are designed to detect shifts in the mean and variance.
 These methods were applied separately for each variable, season, and station.

 Results and discussion